For parents and players planning to play lacrosse for Eagan High School, here are answers to commonly asked questions from Head Coach Bob Felter.

 9/10 Team (24-30)

-Our tryout process is three days; teams are formed on the fourth day.
-During this time we run drills to see stick skills and we also run conditioning drills to see who is in lacrosse shape.
+Our tryout process is three days; teams are formed after the last day of tryouts.
+During tryouts, we run drills to see stick skills and we also run conditioning drills to see who is in lacrosse shape.
 The third day we scrimmage to see the combination of skills, conditioning, and team play.

 In addition to the hours the boys are evaluated at the high school tryouts, members of the high school coaching staff may also watch players during the summer season.
 At these games, coaches are not making decisions for the spring season, but it is good to watch players against other competition other than just the boys trying out for the high school team.
 Not every boy trying out for the high school team may be watched during the summer.